emmanuelrouxfr/deep_learning_motion_mask_segmentation/README.md

 ![image from web](https://www.creatis.insa-lyon.fr/nextcloud/index.php/s/boGJjsP5tnFSWw2/preview)

-This repository is used to demonstrate the method published in : http://link-to-paper.com
+This repository is used to demonstrate the method published in Medical Physics : https://aapm.onlinelibrary.wiley.com/doi/10.1002/mp.15347
 Authors : Ludmilla Penarrubia, Nicolas Pinon, Emmanuel Roux, Eduardo Enrique Davila Serrano, Jean-Christophe Richard, Maciej Orkisz and David Sarrut.

+If you use this repository, please **cite the [associated publication](https://aapm.onlinelibrary.wiley.com/doi/10.1002/mp.15347)**.

 ## This repository has several usages :